trytouca/trytouca/sdk/java/README.md

 </dependency>
 ```

-We formally support Java 8 and newer on Linux, macOS, and Windows platforms.
+We support Java 8 and newer on Linux, macOS, and Windows platforms.

 ## Sneak Peak